Tian: Interpretation by Western sinologists

 Sinologist Herrlee Creel, in his study The Origin of the Deity T'ien, provides an overview of the historical development of Tian (天) in ancient China.

-Creel notes that for centuries it was believed that all Chinese historically revered Tian as the highest deity, synonymous with Di, (帝) or Shangdi (上帝).
+Creel notes that for centuries it was believed that all Chinese historically revered Tian as the highest deity, synonymous with Di or Shangdi (上帝).

 However, evidence from Shang dynasty inscriptions indicates that Tian is not mentioned in these sources; instead, they frequently refer to Di or Shangdi.
 The term Tian appears primarily in Zhou texts, suggesting that it was originally a Zhou deity.
 After the Zhou conquest, Tian came to be identified with the Shang deity Di, in a manner analogous to how the Romans identified Zeus with Jupiter.

 Creel highlights a historical shift in terminology for "god" from the Shang to the Zhou period.
 Shang oracle inscriptions often used Di and Shangdi, while Zhou bronzes and texts increasingly employed Tian.

 For example, the chapter Tang Shi (湯誓, "Tang's speech") demonstrates early Zhou usage of Tian alongside Shangdi.
 According to tradition, Tang of Shang addressed his subjects to overthrow King Jie of the Xia dynasty:

 "Come, ye multitudes of the people, listen all to my words.
 It is not I, the little child, who dare to undertake what may seem to be a rebellious enterprise; but for the many crimes of the sovereign of Hsiâ [Xia] Heaven has given the charge [...] to destroy him.
 Now, ye multitudes, you are saying, 'Our prince does not compassionate us… Assist, I pray you, me, the one man, to carry out the punishment appointed by Heaven [Tiān].
 I will greatly reward you.'"

 Based on the evidence, Creel proposes that Tian developed from earlier concepts of kingship.
 In both Shang and Zhou pictographs dà (大, "great man") represented a large or important person.
 The Zhou added a head to this figure to denote Tian (天) originally meaning "king" or "kings" (cf. wáng, 王).
 Over time, the meaning of Tian expanded to refer to ancestral kings controlling fate and providence, and ultimately to a single omnipotent deity.
 Tian also came to designate both "heaven" as a realm for ancestral kings and gods, and the visible "sky".

 Another possibility is that Tian may be related to Tengri, suggesting a potential origin as a loanword from a prehistoric Central Asian language.

 Western scholar Kelly James Clark has argued that Confucius may have viewed Tian as an anthropomorphic deity, which Clark terms the "Heavenly Supreme Emperor," though most other Confucian scholars disagree with this interpretation.